kishu4725/tic-tac-toe/README.md

 # tic-tac-toe
-thisis tic tac toe code
+this is tic tac toe code